 Montenegro Hostel Team

-The attack indeed comes and was later repeated many times, but the island fort withstood them all, serving as a refuge for all the clan members during the worst of times.
+The Turkish attacks indeed come later repeated many times, but the island fort withstood them all, serving as a refuge for all the clan members during the worst of times.
 Gradually more houses were built in this stronghold by Paštrovići merchants and by those who turned to attack the Turkish ships and the small town soon became an unofficial capital of the clan.
-At the beginning of the 19th century, the “smallest town in the Adriatic” grew to 400 inhabitants but shortly afterward it started to decay due to the demise of the sailing ships.
-When in 1954 the number of inhabitants fell to just 21 it was decided to resettle them and turn the island into an apartment hotel.
+At the beginning of the 19th century, the “smallest town in the Adriatic grew to 400 inhabitants but shortly afterward it started to decay due to the demise of the trade with sailing ships.
+When in 1954 the number of inhabitants fell to just 21 it was decided to resettle them and turn the island into a luxury hotel.

 The coast facing the island boasts a fine sandy beach, several small hotels, and all the tourist practicalities one might need.
 The only approach to the former island is by isthmus, built-in 1907 in place of the seasonal sand bar.
-Just by the gate of the heavy town is a small church dedicated to the Transfiguration from 1693 with the remains of the frescoes from that period.
+Just by the gate is a small church dedicated to the Transfiguration from 1693 with the remains of the frescoes from that period.
 The narrow crooked lanes lead to the highest spot on the island which is crowned by two churches, both dedicated to St Steven.
 That smaller church was founded with the town in the 15th century while the largest dates from 1885.
-The larger later served as a court church to King Aleksandar of Yugoslavia and was re-dedicated to St Alexander Nevsky, a Russian saint known for his victory against the Teutonic knights, not a great surprise if we consider that Aleksandar was a close relative of the Russian court and held ambitions to the throne emptied by the Bolsheviks.
+The larger later served as a court church to King Aleksandar of Yugoslavia and was re-dedicated to St Alexander Nevsky, a Russian saint known for his victory against the Teutonic knights.
 In the church, there is an iconostasis by Marko Gregović.

 Montenegro Hostel Team

 The oldest monuments in Petrovac lie inland from the coast.
 To find the 4th-century Roman mosaics the tourist signs won’t be enough and is, therefore, best to inquire locally.
-The two churches, one dedicated to St Elijah (Sveti Ilija) and the other to St Thomas (Sveti Toma), were built in the 15th century but were later was the sight of the legendary heroic act of priest Rade Andrović In 1785 Kara Mahmud Bushati, a Turkish pasha from Skhoder looted and burned the whole of Paštrovići although he promised not to do so.
+The two churches, one dedicated to St Elijah (Sveti Ilija) and the other to St Thomas (Sveti Toma), were built in the 15th century but were later was the sight of the legendary heroic act of priest Rade Andrović.
+In 1785 Kara Mahmud Bushati, a Turkish pasha from Skhoder looted and burned the whole of Paštrovići although he promised not to do so.
 The priest Andrović decided to take revenge and kill the Turkish villain.
-While seemingly unarmed he was allowed into the pasha’s tent where he took out his concealed gun but the chance it did not fire and Andrović died to no avail.
+While seemingly unarmed he was allowed into the pasha’s tent where he took out his concealed gun but the gun did not fire.
+He was therefore executed.

-The third church dedicated to the Dormition of the Virgin stands on a mound with a small cemetery.
+The third church is dedicated to the Dormition of the Virgin Mary stands on a mound with a small cemetery.
 Very small (6 by 4m) and without any outer décor, it is typical for the old village churches of the coast-land.
-The interior was painted by priest Srahinja seemed to prefer smaller, intimate spaces since he made a better disposition of scenes and characters here, producing a harmonious whole ranked as his best work.
+The interior was painted by priest Strahinja seemed to prefer smaller, intimate spaces since he made a better disposition of scenes and characters here, producing a harmonious whole ranked as his best work.
 Among the ecclesiastical themes, we encounter once more the busts of the Nemanjić rulers.

 PAŠTROVIĆS AND THEIR BANKADA